 - Motel One Wien-Staatsoper – just 100 yards from the Vienna State opera, this three star property is fantastic value.
 Air conditioned rooms are all en-suite, and WiFi is available throughout.

-- Hotel Am Parkring – A highly rated and great value four star property that offers stunning views over the city from its high floor location
+- Hotel Am Parkring – A highly rated and great value four star property with city views from its high floor location

 - Grand Hotel Wien – a highly rated and centrally located 5 star historic property which offers 5 restaurants, luxurious rooms, spa and business centre.
 A fantastic choice at the high end